 Bavarian University Centres

 The Bavarian University Centres also grant scholarships for certain stays abroad.

-DAAD Funding Options
+DAAD - other Funding options

 The DAAD is the organization in Germany that awards the most scholarships.

 Requirements are a stay abroad during the main study period and above-average grades.
 Please note the application deadlines on the website of the German Academic Exchange Service or under the scholarship database with more than 200 programmes: